muratk3n/thirdwave/en/2018/12/qa-1.md

 flame lit under its ass, that is good.

 On the consumer end, you can pipe H2 through the same natgas infrastructure, for homes, transportation.
-So it looks like existing infrastructure can be used for H2.
+So there might be chance for the existing infrastructure, it could be used for H2.

 Q: Why did you switch from Blogger to Github?